LEARN HOW TO PREPARE YOUR DATA WAREHOUSE FOR AGENTIC AI WORKLOADSRegister for the webinar

 Google Cloud Storage

 With MotherDuck, you can access files in a private Google Cloud Storage (GCS) bucket.
+This leverages the GCS S3 compatible connection.

-Google Cloud Storage Requirements
+Google Cloud Storage Connection Process

 Configure Google Cloud Storage credentials